Aspaen Gimnasio Iragua: History

 It is a bilingual school, and in 2007 it officially became a calendar b school.
 It has been affiliated to the International Baccalaureate Organization (IBO) since 1989, which gave the school the opportunity to open itself to other cultures, a better academic performance together with a better preparations of its staff in order to assume coherently its institutional philosophy.
 In 1991 the National Ministry of Education approved this educative innovation with the permission to give the title of International Bachelors in Sciences with the resolution 12609 of November 1991.
 In 1993 the first promotion of International Bachelors graduated, with a diploma expired by the IBO.
 It has also been qualified as a Very Superior Level school according to the Colombian state exam (ICFES).
-By the way the school is know to be extremely homophobic, sending LGBT students to conversion therapy and allowing them to be bullied by their peers.

 Seal

 Iragua is an Indian (chibcha) word which means river channel, this supposes a dynamic movement of water, which flows from an origin to an end, through this road liberty is lived between the boundaries of responsibility in order to follow the natural law that will lead to form a better or more perfect person.